 Less excess, more equality – sharing the world’s resources equitably

 The Butterfly Trust received New Zealand charitable status in February 2009.
-It is also registered in Vanuatu.
 The Trust is dedicated to working with, and for, all people in accordance with the charitable purposes laid out in its Trust Deed.

-Our aim is to support developing communities attain improved standards of living, primarily by facilitating access to education and primary health-care.
+Our aim is to support developing communities in attaining improved standards of living, primarily by facilitating access to education and primary health-care.

 Our vision and mode of achieving this vision